-Written by one-time tour guide Marion Whitehead, now a journalist with Getaway magazine, this 176-pager ticks most of the boxes for a useful guidebook.
+Written by one-time tour guide Marion Whitehead, now a journalist, this 176-pager ticks most of the boxes for a useful guidebook.
 What makes this area special?
 Check.
 What will I see?
 Check.
 What are the best hiking, biking, 4x4 and canoeing trails?
 What are the area’s highlights (like picnic spots, view points, farm stalls and farmer’s markets)?
 Where can I stay?
 Check, check and check.
 Oh yes, and there are maps to put it all into perspective and lots of photos to give a sense of place and an idea of what you can look forward to.

 The book covers 30 passes from the Cederberg in the northwest to the Tsitsikamma in the east, including my all-time favourites, Seweweekspoort and Swartberg Pass near Prince Albert in the Karoo, and the Seven Passes Road and Prince Alfred Pass along the Garden Route.
 It’s enough to give you itchy feet, hinting at all the fun you can have exploring some of the most spectacular drives in the country.